nipy/heudiconv/paper.md

 New converters are being developed, and existing ones are being updated to accommodate new data types and modalities.
 HeuDiConv is one of the most widely used converters, and its use stats keep growing (see \autoref{fig:usage}.
 It is actively maintained and developed to keep up with the latest BIDS standards and community needs.
+Although it could be used without any knowledge of Python programming, it is designed to be extensible and customizable, and to allow for the development of custom heuristics to handle specific data types and modalities.
+Unlike GUI- or Web-UI based tools, such as EZ-BIDS [@ezbids], which might be easier for novices to use, HeuDiConv is designed to be used in a command-line environment, and is thus well-suited for integration into automated data processing pipelines.

 # Overview of HeuDiConv functionality